Jakkins/Server-with-HTTPS/README.md

 ## Server3 - SSL with Love
 ### Who/How/Why

-This is what my mind have created.
+This is what my mind has created.

 What I achieved:
 - no use of sun.security libs